Bachelor of Arts in Political Science

 • Maintain a minimum GPA of 3.50 in courses applicable to the degree requirements;

-• Complete PS A492 in the final term of study with a grade of A or B;
+• Complete PS A492 with a minimum grade of B;

 • Receive an honors score (based upon criteria established by the department) on a comprehensive examination for majors.